TGlock/G9/README.md

   G9 enables both 'immediate' responses and buffered reponses.

   __Buffering and Middleware:__\
-  Any framework that enables middleware to alter or cancel a response before it is sent (kinda the main point 😃) must then buffer the response until after the last middleware executes.
+  Any framework that enables middleware to alter or cancel a response before it is sent (often the main point 😃) must then buffer the response until after the last middleware executes.

   request.prepare(...), response.body and response.reply(...) provide this functionality.